saitamasahil/Pixel-Launcher-Extended/README.md

 - ksh
 - tcsh

-If you are using a different shell that does not have an rc file, you can switch to one of the supported shells.
+If you are using a different shell that does not have a rc file, you can switch to one of the supported shells.

 ---